MotwalyAli/alx-low_level_programming/0x00-hello_world/README.md

-This readme file is made for the Hello World directory
+this readme file is made for the 0x00-hello_world project